-At the conclusion of a family law case, courts and judges are going to assume that the parties are going to abide by their orders and judgments.
-In the family law context, this can involve orders on all kinds of things, including property and debt division, child custody, child support and other related areas.
+After a family law case, courts and judges are going to assume that the parties are going to abide by their orders and judgments.
+In the family law context, this can involve orders on all kinds of things, including property and debt division, child custody, child support, and other related areas.

 When a party fails to abide by an order, the general remedy is for a party to file a motion for contempt.
 A motion for contempt can be filed when a party fails to abide by a court order or judgment willfully and contumaciously.